 If you haven’t created any rules yet, you see the following screen:

-Choose a name that helps you to identify the rule in this device template.
+Enter a name that helps you to identify the rule in this device template.

-Configure the rule condition
+Configure the rule conditions

 Choose the + next to Conditions to add a new condition.

 Choose the + next to Actions.
 Here you see the list of available actions.